-Nicholas Hersh continues to earn acclaim for his innovative programming and natural ability to connect with orchestras and audiences alike.
-As the Associate Conductor of the Baltimore Symphony Orchestra—a position to which he was promoted from Assistant Conductor in 2016—Nicholas leads the orchestra in a variety of classical and popular programs, notably including BSO Pulse, a concert series of his own conception that brings together Indie bands and orchestral musicians in unique collaborations.
+Nicholas Hersh continues to earn acclaim for his innovative programming and a natural ability to connect with musicians and audiences alike.
+As Associate Conductor of the Baltimore Symphony Orchestra, Nicholas has striven to expand the reach of orchestral music in the mid-Atlantic region—most notably through BSO Pulse, a concert series of his own conception that brings together Indie bands and orchestral musicians in unique collaborations.

-After his successful Baltimore Symphony subscription debut, stepping in for an indisposed Yan Pascal Tortelier, Nicholas conducts the BSO in a set of subscription concerts each season, often utilizing the unique Off the Cuff format to familiarize new concertgoers with the orchestral repertoire.
-As a guest conductor, Nicholas has worked with orchestras around the country, including the New Jersey Symphony, North Carolina Symphony, and New World Symphony (Miami); 2018 debuts include the National Symphony (Washington, D.C.), Houston Symphony, and Phoenix Symphony.
+Nicholas conducts the BSO in a set of subscription concerts each season, often utilizing the unique Off the Cuff format to familiarize new concertgoers with the orchestral repertoire.
+A regular guest of the National Symphony Orchestra, he made his critically acclaimed subscription debut in 2019, stepping in last minute for an indisposed Yan Pascal Tortelier.
+Other guest conducting appearances have included the Houston Symphony, New Jersey Symphony, Phoenix Symphony, North Carolina Symphony, Rochester Philharmonic and New World Symphony; debuts in the 2019-20 season include the Sarasota Orchestra, Louisiana Philharmonic, Atlanta Symphony, and Virginia Symphony.

 An avid educator, Nicholas serves as the Artistic Director of the Baltimore Symphony Youth Orchestras and directs the BSO’s educational and family programming, including the celebrated Academy for adult amateur musicians.
 He is a frequent collaborator and guest faculty at the Peabody Conservatory as well as the BSO’s OrchKids program for Baltimore City schoolchildren.